DevMountain/react-4-mini/README.md

 ### Summary

-In this step we will add a link to our `Details` component that will allow us to navigate back to the main store page.
+In this step, we will add a link to our `Details` component that will allow us to navigate back to the main store page.

 ### Instructions